urartian/loopback4-odata/README.md

 ### `$apply` Pushdown (PostgreSQL)

 - Pushdown is **opt-in**.
-Out of the box, `$apply` still executes in memory with the existing safety guards.
-Set `enableApplyPushdown: true` on `ODataConfig` to negotiate pushdown across datasources, or opt in per model with `@odataModel({applyPushdown: true})` / per entity set via `EntitySetRegistry.register({applyPushdown: true})`.
+Out of the box, `$apply` executes in memory.
+This is functionally correct but resource intensive; enable pushdown for production workloads.
+- Set `enableApplyPushdown: true` on `ODataConfig` to negotiate pushdown across datasources, or opt in per model with `@odataModel({applyPushdown: true})` / per entity set via `EntitySetRegistry.register({applyPushdown: true})`.
-- PostgreSQL is supported natively.
+- PostgreSQL is supported natively today.
 The extension inspects each repository datasource and, when it detects a Postgres connector, routes aggregation pipelines through a SQL executor built on `dataSource.execute(...)`.
-No upstream connector changes are required.
+Support for additional connectors will follow.
+- Table and column names are inferred automatically from the connector metadata (including the default lowercase conversion), so the usual LoopBack naming conventions work without additional annotations.
+Override the metadata only when you map models to non-standard table names.
 - Unsupported scenarios automatically fall back to the in-memory executor.
 When `logApplyFallbacks` is enabled (or `onApplyFallback` is provided), additional events (`executor-declined`, `executor-error`) surface whenever the pushdown path declines a request.
+Use these signals to monitor unexpected CPU/memory usage.
 - Capability metadata reflects reality: entity sets only emit `Org.OData.Capabilities.V1.ApplySupported` when pushdown is active, so BI clients can rely on the annotation.
 - Custom connectors can participate by registering their own executor with `ODataApplyExecutorRegistry`.
 Executors decide at runtime whether they can satisfy a pipeline and can signal unsupported combinations by returning `undefined`, preserving the existing fallback behavior.